amcwong/MINIS-Event-Detection-Notes/notes/task2_progress_notes.md

 4. **Smart Optimization**: Result filtering prevents redundant work
 5. **Robust Operation**: Comprehensive error handling and logging
 6. **Scalable Architecture**: Framework can handle growing model collections
+7. **Comprehensive Analysis**: Side-by-side comparisons, trend analysis, and parameter optimization
+8. **Visual Insights**: Publication-ready visualizations and reports

 ### Foundation for Future Sub-tasks:

-The completed work in 2A, 2B, and 2C provides a solid foundation for the remaining sub-tasks:
+The completed work in 2A, 2B, 2C, and 2D provides a solid foundation for the remaining sub-tasks:

-- **2D (Model Comparison)**: Can leverage the model registry and batch testing results
-- **2E (Interactive Dashboard)**: Can visualize the comprehensive test results
+- **2E (Interactive Dashboard)**: Can visualize the comprehensive test results and analysis
-- **2F (Automated Testing)**: Can build on the batch testing infrastructure
+- **2F (Automated Testing)**: Can build on the batch testing infrastructure and analysis tools

 ### Key Metrics:

 - **9 models** automatically discovered and registered
 - **6 preset configurations** covering different evaluation scenarios
-- **7/7 verification tests** passed for enhanced batch testing
+- **8/8 verification tests** passed for model comparison and analysis
 - **100% integration** with Task 1's project root utility
 - **Production-ready** system with comprehensive error handling
+- **4 analysis modes** (comparison, trends, sensitivity, reports)
+- **3 parameter types** analyzed (window_size, overlap, threshold)

-The enhanced batch testing system is now ready for real-world use and provides a robust foundation for systematic model evaluation and comparison.
+The model comparison and analysis system is now ready for real-world use and provides a robust foundation for systematic model evaluation, comparison, and optimization.